Mara3l/gooddata-alerting/docs/tutorial.md

             new_item.notified_before = True
 ```

-- `new_dict` contains all information about current "numbers" from GoodData.
+- `new_dict` contains all the information about the current 'numbers' from GoodData.
-- `old_item` contains all information about past "numbers" from GoodData, for example from yesterday.
+- `old_item` contains all the information about past 'numbers' from GoodData, for example, from yesterday.
-- If there are no past "numbers", it sends a notification in case a visualization has reached a defined threshold.
+- If there are no past 'numbers,' the script sends a notification when a visualization reaches a defined threshold.
-- If there are past "numbers", it checks if a visualization has reached a defined threshold and if so, it will send a notification.
+- If there are past 'numbers,' the script checks whether a visualization has reached a defined threshold; if so, it will send a notification.
-    - If notification was already sent, it does nothing.
+    - If a notification has already been sent, the script does nothing.
-    - If a visualization has dropped below a defined threshold, it resets a notification mechanism (to send a notification once a threshold will be reached again).
+    - If a visualization has dropped below a defined threshold, the script resets the notification mechanism (to send a notification once the threshold is reached again).

-`Note: check also other things in `services` or `utils` but these are just let say regular Python stuff to make the whole alerting working.`
+`Note: You can also check other items in services or utils.
+However, these are, let's say, just regular Python components that make the entire alerting system work.`

 ## Conclusion

-If you have any queries or require assistance, don't hesitate to reach out on the GoodData Slack channel.
-Ready to get started?
-Explore the possibilities by signing up for our free trial today!
+If you have any questions or require assistance, don't hesitate to reach us on the [GoodData Slack channel](https://www.gooddata.com/slack/).
+Willing to try GoodData?
+Explore the possibilities by signing up for our [free trial today](https://www.gooddata.com/trial/).